 Whether you’re giving updates about a project or presenting the finished version, Collections allow you to organize the work you want to highlight in a clean, presentable format.
-No need to scroll through commit messages when you’re showing off your work; just pull out the screens that are important for stakeholders to see.
+No need to scroll through Commit messages when you’re showing off your work; just pull out the screens that are important for stakeholders to see.
 By default, screens added to a Collection will automatically update whenever new changes are committed.
-As well, we’ve added the ability to pin a screen to a specific commit making it easy to share and compare various iterations of a particular screen, icon, or element.
+We’ve also added the ability to pin a screen to a specific Commit, making it easy to share and compare various iterations of a particular screen, icon, or element.

 Keep your Sketch Libraries in sync

 Abstract manages your Sketch files and Libraries, automatically making symbols available as you need them.
-The Linked Libraries feature allows you to have one project for your design system that can be used in any other project inside of Abstract.
-Per-project Libraries are great for things that will only be used in a single project.
-It’s a great way of avoiding symbol duplication and makes it clear who’s responsible for changes made to the overall design system.
+The Linked Libraries feature allows you to have one Project for your design system that can be used in any other Project inside of Abstract.
+Per-project Libraries are great for things that will only be used in a single Project.
+It’s a great way of avoiding symbol duplication and makes it clear who’s responsible for changes made to the overall design system and improves Sketch collaboration.

 Use Inspect to share design specifications with Engineers

 With Inspect, repeatedly exporting screens, updating annotations, and adding redlines are a thing of the past.
-As a designer, there are no additional steps, just keep creating and committing your work in Abstract as usual.
-As an engineer, you now have access to a range of specifications needed to accurately implement any project.
+For designers, there are no additional steps, just keep creating and committing your work in Abstract as usual.
+And engineers now have access to a range of specifications needed to accurately implement any project.
 As the designs change, so do the specifications, automatically.

 Modernize your Sketch collaboration workflow